A Guide to Inground Swimming Pool Size, Costs, and Prices: Everything You Should Know

 Want to know what to expect when getting add-ons and options?
 Check out these resources:

-Inground pool costs by size (quick estimates)
+Inground pool costs by size (quick guides)

 On one end, you've got DIYers who'd rather save money by using their existing skill sets to take on most (or all) of the project themselves.
+Though, you know our feelings on this by now.
+Again, we don’t recommend it.

 Of course, most pool buyers end up closer to the middle of the price range for a standard pool package with the essentials and (maybe) a few key extras.

-Concrete pool packages often include the cost of design services (most concrete pools have customized shapes, sizes, and features based on what the customer wants), excavation of backyard dirt so the pool can be installed, the actual construction (typically done using the gunite process to spray concrete at high pressure onto the walls and floor of the pool interior), installation and connection of pumps, filters, skimmers, and other maintenance equipment, a basic pool interior, and (sometimes) the addition of waterline tile and patio coping.
+Concrete pool packages often include the cost of design services (most concrete pools have customized shapes, sizes, and features based on what the homeowner wants), excavation of backyard dirt so the pool can be installed, the actual construction (typically done using the gunite process to spray concrete at high pressure onto the walls and floor of the pool interior), installation and connection of pumps, filters, skimmers, and other maintenance equipment, a basic pool interior, and (sometimes) the addition of waterline tile and patio coping.
 The options available always depend on your builder and your budget, like any other pool package.

 However, the rates in the next section should provide a somewhat reasonable starting point for the price ranges for fiberglass, vinyl liner, and concrete pools of dimensions, with standard installation packages.
 There are almost always exceptions...